jtobinart/Micropython_CYDc_ESP32-2432S024C/resources/README.md

-The numbered folders come from the factory supplied documentation.
-Folders 1-Demo, 7-Character&Picture_Molding_Tool, and 8-Burn operation have been omitted as they focus on Ardino.
-The factory supplied zip file contains all folders and documentation.
+The numbered folders come from the factory-supplied documentation.
+Folders 1-Demo, 7-Character&Picture_Molding_Tool, and 8-Burn operation have been omitted as they focus on Arduino.
+The factory-supplied zip file contains all the files and folders.